neurobionics/opensourceleg/docs/tutorials/utilities/softrealtimeloop/getting_started.md

-# Time Module Tutorial
+# Soft Realtime Loop Module Tutorial

-The Time module provides tools for creating soft real-time loops in Python, which is particularly useful for robotics and control applications.
+The `softrealtimeloop` module provides tools for creating soft real-time loops in Python, which is particularly useful for robotics and control applications.
 The module consists of two main classes:

 - `LoopKiller`: Handles graceful shutdown of loops
 - `SoftRealtimeLoop`: Manages timing-precise execution of functions